mingyu110/Serverless-Bedrock-Chatbot/serverless-bedrock-chat/README.md

 A simple serverless web application demonstrating the use of Bedrock to interact with an LLM via a simple web chat interface.
 Both backend and frontend are implemented with TypeScript.

-The architecture of the application is illustrated below:-
+The architecture of the application is illustrated below:

 ![Architecture](images/architecture.png)